 Jo’s own sporting background lies in equestrian and so she appreciates the challenges that training and competing with equine partners can bring!
-Jo works with riders of all levels on an individual basis, and can meet you at your stables or at events.
-She also runs workshops for riding clubs, pony clubs, and professional bodies including British Eventing, British Showjumping, and British Dressage.
+Jo works with riders of all levels on an individual basis, and has experience within disciplines of dressage, show-jumping, eventing, polo, and racing; as well as with recreational riders.
+Practical 1:1 sessions can be of great benefit, and Jo can meet you at your stables, a training venue, or at events.
+Jo also runs workshops for riding clubs, pony clubs, and professional bodies including British Eventing, British Showjumping, and British Dressage.

 Riders often spend a huge amount of time preparing physically for competition, e.g. horse and rider fitness, schooling, nutrition, tack and equipment.
 Yet preparing mentally for competitions is often over-looked.
 Jo helps riders to gain consistency and a competitive mental edge in areas such as: